ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab01.md

 ## SUPER-challenge problems

-When you've mastered the maze and you're ready for more, try these SUPER-challenge problems:
+When you've mastered the maze and you're ready for more, try some optional SUPER-challenge problems.
+You don't need to submit these.
+For example, you could challenge yourself with the following problems:

 * for the empty room, see if you can use only 6 rules